 USDA published a Recommended Decision and Opportunity to File Written Exceptions thereto by November 27, 2015.
 No exceptions were filed.
 That document also announced USDA’s intent to request approval of new information collection requirements to implement the program.
 Written comments on the proposed information collection requirements were due by December 28, 2015.
 None was filed.

-The marketing order would authorize data collection, research and promotion activities, and grade, size, quality, pack and container regulation.
-It is intended to increase demand, stabilize grower prices, create sustainable handler margins, and provide a consistent supply of quality pecans for consumers.

 INDICATE HOW, BY WHOM, HOW FREQUENTLY, AND FOR WHAT PURPOSE THE INFORMATION IS TO BE USED.
 EXCEPT FOR A NEW COLLECTION, INDICATE THE ACTUAL USE THE AGENCY HAS MADE OF THE INFORMATION RECEIVED FROM THE CURRENT COLLECTION.

 The initial process of determining pecan producers’ level of support for the marketing order involves a referendum that AMS will facilitate by mailing a Grower Referendum Ballot (FV-313) to all eligible producers.
-AMS will seek OMB’s approval on additional forms if producers favor the marketing order and the Council that will locally administer it.
-Initially, AMS would make the following form available to industry members to collect information and data:
+Initially, AMS will make the following form available to industry members to collect information and data:

 Grower Referendum Ballot; FV-313 (§ 986.94): Growers would use this ballot to vote whether they favor establishment of the marketing order and, once every 5 years, whether they want the marketing order to continue in effect.

+AMS will seek OMB’s approval on additional forms if producers favor the marketing

+order and the Council that will locally administer it.
+The marketing order would

+authorize data collection, research and promotion activities, and grade, size, quality, pack

+and container regulation.
+It is intended to increase demand, stabilize grower prices,

+create sustainable handler margins, and provide a consistent supply of quality pecans for

+consumers.

 DESCRIBE WHETHER, AND TO WHAT EXTENT, THE COLLECTION OF INFORMATION INVOLVES THE USE OF AUTOMATED, ELECTRONIC, MECHANICAL, OR OTHER TECHNOLOGICAL COLLECTION TECHNIQUES OR OTHER FORMS OF INFORMATION TECHNOLOGY, E.G., PERMITTING ELECTRONIC SUBMISSION OF RESPONSES, AND THE BASIS FOR THE DECISION FOR ADOPTING THIS MEANS OF COLLECTION.
 ALSO DESCRIBE ANY CONSIDERATION OF USING INFORMATION TECHNOLOGY TO REDUCE BURDEN.